TLS Courses

 MLS 913 The Rights of Vulnerable Persons: Women, Children and the Impoverished - 3 Hours

 This course is a survey of the international treaties and bodies intended to protect the rights of women, children, and families.
-Issues to be addressed include pertinent international instruments and principles of international law relating to gender-based discrimination; violence against women; children's rights to privacy, education, and information; pornography; slavery and servitude; child soldiers; and the implications of religious liberties on the family.
+Issues to be addressed include pertinent international instruments and principles of international law relating to gender-based discrimination; violence against women; children's rights to privacy, education, and information; pornography; enslavement and servitude; child soldiers; and the implications of religious liberties on the family.
 Delivery mode: Traditional graduate, online, and accelerated.

 MLS 914 The Rights of Minorities - 3 Hours